GP-sudo/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+This project is a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-It highlights industry best practices in data engineering and analytics.
+Highlighting industry best practices in data engineering and analytics.